Shanks-cypher/Sentiment-Dashboard/README.md

 # Sentiment-Dashboard
-The provided Sentiment Dashboard is a strong portfolio piece showcasing proficiency in Natural Language Processing (NLP), Data Science, and Interactive Web Development.
+The provided Sentiment Dashboard is a strong portfolio piece showcasing proficiency in Natural Language Processing (NLP), Data Science and Interactive Web Development.

-🌟 Demonstrated Technical Skills
+ Demonstrated Technical Skills
 The project effectively showcases a range of technical and analytical capabilities: